 - Networking Processes

 - Goal setting and dashboards for professional development

-Students rotate through three placements while further continuous training is offered through weekly half hour webinar sessions.
-Student teams of two (2) will be assigned to work for a company for each 5 week micro placement, matched by the BETS Coordinator on the basis of student skillset and identified learning goals.
+Students rotate through two 7-week placements while further personalized training is offered for a week in between placements.
+Student teams of two (2) will be assigned to work for a company for each micro placement, matched by the BETS Coordinator on the basis of student skillset and identified learning goals.

 Potential placement tasks include:

 - Assisting with web or mobile app development

 - Improving and iterating an existing user interface

 - Market research, data analysis/reporting and customer discovery

 - Prototype development and testing (breadboarding, working with hardware, 3D printing)

 Tips for Students Applying to the BETS Entrepreneur in Training Role